spheronFdn/sdk/packages/cli/README.md

 #
 <h3>spheron upload</h3>
-<p>Use <code>spheron upload</code> if you want to directly upload your file/directory to web3 storage without need to setup project.
+<p>Use <code>spheron upload</code> if you want to directly upload your file/directory to the specific protocol without need to setup the project.
 Using this command expects you to be logged in previously.
 To do that use <code>spheron login</code> before upload. </p>
 <pre><code>spheron upload</code></pre>
-This will open up a promter that will prompt you to describe how you want to upload your directory/file.
+This will open up a prompter that will prompt you to describe how you want to upload your directory/file.
 If you want to directly call it without prompter you can use:

 <code>spheron upload --path {file_path} --protocol {protocol} [--project {project_name}] [--organization {organizationId}] </code>